 - Move on.

-Spouse dressed like yesterday?
-Spouse’s hair a mess?
-Spouse has new outfit?
+Is spouse dressed like yesterday?
+Spouse’s hair is a mess?
+Does spouse have a new outfit?
 Not on the list.

 - Checked, checked and checked.

-To the Spouse, the same car will trigger a different checklist
+To the spouse, the same car may trigger a different checklist

 - Is car color agreeable?
 Checked.